SAP-samples/btp-s4hana-nocode-extension/create-application/develop/ListPage/README.md

 ## Create a Business Partner List Page

-To create the page displaying the list of business partners, you need to first create a **Data variable**.
+To create the page displaying the list of business partners, you need to first create a **data variable**.

 #### Data Variable